Do you work for a two or four-letter organization?

 In 1991, a little know researcher, Joseph C. Rost, Ph.D., a contemporary of Burns, published his book, Leadership For The Twenty-First Century.
 Rost offered a scientifically derived re-definition of leadership that dramatically changed the leadership paradigm for industrial to postindustrial.
 Rost defined leadership as, “an influence relationship among leaders and followers (later revised to collaborators by Matthew Chodkowski, Ed.D., Founder, of The Institute for Postindustrial Leadership at the University of Indianapolis.) who intend real changes that reflect their mutual purposes. p.
 102. Chodkowski explains more at https://youtu.be/gOAn3huShys

 Leadership is not synonymous with good or effective management.
-Leadership is synonymous with collaboration.
+Leadership is nearly synonymous with collaboration.
+Leadership is a change-focused collaborative relationship among collaborators..
 A postindustrial leadership paradigm creates clearly defined organizational roles and responsibilities which can be trained and developed.

 We have an opportunity to clarify between manager and leader and between the distinctly different social phenomena of management and leadership and help our commercial organizations to evolve past the obsolete hero-worship of leaderism.